Sulochana Chavan: Career

 Sulochana started her career at a very early age.
 At age six or seven, she took part in local dramas as Krishna in garbas.
 She then started acting in Gujarati theatre.
 She took lessons in Urdu language and also worked in Hindi-Urdu plays.
 She also worked in some Punjabi and Tamil films.
 She was introduced to the music director Shyambabu Pathak by makeup artist Shubam Dandekar.
 She then started going to V. Shantaram's Rajkamal Studios with her mother to take lessons in singing.
-At the age of 11, Chavan started singing professionally and was sang in the movie Krishna Sudama (1947).
+At the age of 11, Chavan started singing professionally and sang in the movie Krishna Sudama (1947).
 She was credited as K. Sulochana after her maiden surname Kadam.

 Her first lavani was "Naav Gaav Kashyala Pustat?
 Aaho Me Aahe Kolhapurchi, Mala Ho Mhantat Lavangi Mirchi" for the 1962 film Rangalya Raatri Asha where the music was composed by Vasant Pawar and the lyrics were penned by Jagdish Khebudkar.
 Chavan later went on to sing many lavanis through Marathi and Hindi films as well as doing stage performances.